ThiemenSiemensmaRUG/RugBotSim/README.md

 ## Overview

 This repository simulates the RugBot robot used for surface inspection tasks at the Distributed Robotic Systems Lab, Groningen.
-It is part of the ENTEG institute, within the DTPA department, led by PI Bahar Haghighat and supervised by PhD student Thiemen Siemensma.
+It is part of the ENTEG institute, specifically the DTPA department.

 ### Distributed Robotic Systems Lab, Groningen